How Much Will Medicare Cost In 2025?

 THE MEDICARE LATE ENROLLMENT PENALTY:

-If you don't buy it when you're first eligible, your monthly premium may go up 10%.
+If you don't purchase it when you're first eligible, your monthly premium may increase by 10%.
 (You'll have to pay the higher premium twice the number of years you could have had Part A, but didn't sign up.)

 PART A COST IF YOU HAVE ORIGINAL MEDICARE